Age of consent in Europe: International obligations

 The age of consent is called "the legal age for sexual activities" and must be chosen by states at the age they see fit.
 (No specific age is recommended.)
 As of February 2021, the convention has been ratified by all states of the Council of Europe.
 In the European Union (EU 27), there is a directive regarding the sexual abuse of children under 18, known as Directive 2011/92/EU of the European Parliament and of the Council of 13 December 2011 on combating the sexual abuse and sexual exploitation of children and child pornography.

 Albania

 Since 2001, the age of consent in Albania is 14, regardless of gender and sexual orientation.
 In the case of a girl, however, sex is illegal if she is over 14 but has not reached "sexual maturity", as provided by article 100 of the criminal code.

 Andorra

-The age of consent in Andorra is 14.
+The age of consent in Andorra is 16.
+On July 15, 2026, the General Council increased the age of consent from 14 to 16, and it was sanctioned and published in the BOPA on August 13.
 It is also illegal – regardless of age – for a person occupying a position of authority or superiority over a person to engage in sexual activity with them, or when it involves abuse of trust, or a situation of need or dependence.
 The penalty is more severe when the subject is below the age of 18.
-Sexual acts with anyone younger than 14 is punishable with imprisonment between three months and three years.
-If the sexual act involved sexual penetration, then the punishment is imprisonment between three and ten years.
+Sexual acts with anyone younger than 16 is punishable with imprisonment between six months and four years.
+If the sexual act involved sexual penetration, then the punishment is imprisonment between four and ten years.

-The age of consent of Andorra, its restrictions and its punishments are described in Article 147, 148 and 149 of the Penal Code.
+The age of consent of Andorra, its restrictions and its punishments are described in Article 162 and 163 of the Penal Code.